 This part of southern France bursts with exceptional flavors and fragrances like olives, olive oil, lots of fresh herbs, lemon and garlic.
 We'll savor them as we explore the local food markets, local restaurants and vineyards.

 Provence has something for everyone, whether you crave history, natural beauty, extraordinary fresh food, excellent wine and incredible outdoor markets, or just a chance to explore with fellow food and wine lovers.
 This will be a trip of a lifetime, and I can't wait to take you there with me!

-* Price based on double occupancy.
+* Price listed is per person and based on double occupancy.
 A single supplement applies for solo travelers.
 Please inquire about availability of singe occupancy rooms.
 Deposit of $2,000.00 per person required to secure a spot.
 Airfare is not included.See the tour terms and conditions here.

 Click on image below to see photo gallery

 We'll stay just minutes from Cannes and Nice, in the idyllic village of Saint Paul de Vence.

 This enchanting medieval village has been an absolute mecca for artists since the early 1900's.
 Picasso, Dufy, Matisse, and Marc Chagall called this place home here for years, and for good reason.
 There is something special about the quality of light that makes it a magical place.
 The village has also hosted world reknowned cinema stars, including Greta Garbo, Sophia Loren, and Catherine Deneuve.
 Yet, what I love the most is this area's perfect climate and proximity to beautiful beaches and interesting sites.
 It's an ideal spot to serve as our home base for the week.